codeship/screencast-storyboards/rails/github/heroku/storyboard.md

 We select "Ruby on Rails" as our framework.
 This prepopulates the setup commands and the test commands for us.

-I want to use the same Ruby version on the Codeship as on my computer.
+The Codeship suggests Ruby 1.9.3, but I want to use the same Ruby version as on my computer.
 When I type `rvm list` in the Terminal, I find out that I use `ruby 2.0.0-p195`.

 ![Ruby Version.Png](../../screenshots/ruby-version.png.png)

-The Codeship suggests Ruby 1.9.3 by default, but I can just copy my Ruby version into the `rvm use` statement.
+So I just copy my Ruby version into the `rvm use` statement.

 Let's uncomment the test command `bundle exec rspec` to run our RSpec examples on every build.